Changing Your Mind, Part 2: Rewiring Your Brain

 In the present article we will explore two books, which have identical philosophies, which are both in my 'Suggested Reading' list: ‘A Changed Mind: Go Beyond Self Awareness – Rewire Your Brain and Reengineer Your Reality’ by David Bayer, and 'Your Inner Awakening' by Byron Katie

-You can view the first article in this series, 'Changing Your Mind, Part 1: Becoming Aware', here:
+You can also view my first article in this series, 'Changing Your Mind, Part 1: Becoming Aware', by clicking here:

-This first article can be summed up as the spiritual equation “Man minus limiting beliefs equals infinite possibility."
+This first article can be summed up by the spiritual equation “Man minus limiting beliefs equals infinite possibility."

 The neuroscience of transformation